stsrc/stsrc.github.io/src/assets/blog/pizza.md

 # Pizza recipe
 Pizza is great for experiments.
 You can ferment dough for a while, you can add various cheese as topping, but there are also some constraints.
 All constraints which are known to me are written as **bold**.
+[Here you can find nice recipe](https://www.vincenzosplate.com/neapolitan-pizza-dough/), which covers how to make a dough.
+My recipe is very similar, so all thanks to mentioned site.

 ## Dough
-For 1 person you need:
+For 2 dough balls you need:
-• 1¾ - 2 cups of strong flour (equals to 175 - 200g)
+• 400g of 00 flour
-• 0.5 - 0.6 cup of water (maybe more)
+• 240g of room-temperature water
-• dry yeast (see information on package for dosage)
+• 0.4g of dry active yeast
-• ½ small spoon of salt
+• 12g of salt
-• 1 small spoon of sugar
-• 1 table spoon of olive oil

-Before making dough check if yeast is alive.
-To do that put yeast into small bowl, add warm (not hot) water and add sugar into it, mix it well and wait 5-15 minutes.
-If you will see some movement (bubbles for example) then it means that they are alive.
-If not - go and buy new yeast.
-To make dough simply add all dry ingredients, mix it, then gradually add yeast mixture from previous step, and gradually add water.
-After the dough seems to be ready leave it for 30 minutes or 1 hour, so yeast has time to work and expand dough.
+Pour water into bowl, then add salt, mix thoroughly.
+Add 10% of flour (40g) and mix again until all elements have combined together.
+Now add yeast, and mix again.
+Now slowly add rest of flour (360g) gradually, by adding one/three spoons of flour at a time.
+In the meantime you will have to start kneeding it.
+After adding rest of flour, kneed until dough bounces back on thumb press.
+If dough bounces back, place dough in container somewhere in ambient temperature to start the fermentation process.
+You should keep it covered with damp cloth on top for 1.5 hour.
+After 1.5 hour you can divide dough into 2 balls and place it in fridge in sealed container for 65-72 hours.
+On last hour you may take it from fridge so it may warm up to room temperature.

+Stretch dough in coarse wheat flour.

 ## Sauce
 For tomato sauce you need:
 • ½ can of whole tomatoes